High Standard HDM

-The High Standard HDM is a semiautomatic pistol equipped with an integral suppressor.
-Based on the High Standard HD model target pistol, it was adopted by the Office of Strategic Services (OSS) during World War II.
-OSS head Bill Donovan demonstrated the pistol to President Franklin Roosevelt inside the Oval Office.
+The High Standard HDM is an American semi-automatic pistol equipped with an integral silencer.
+Based on the High Standard H-D pistol, it was adopted by the Office of Strategic Services (OSS) during World War II.
 Because of legal concerns during wartime, full-metal-jacketed .22 LR rounds were developed for this pistol.

-It is still found in United States inventories, including that of the CIA, United States Marines, and Special Forces.
-The weapon was also assigned to the Lockheed U-2 pilots.

-Overview
+History

+William J. Donovan demonstrated the pistol to President Franklin D. Roosevelt inside the Oval Office.
+During World War II, the HDM was adopted for use by the OSS.
+It later was used by CIA agents and US special forces units in the Korean and Vietnam War and supposedly up to the Gulf War.

+Francis Gary Powers' HDM is displayed in Moscow after his capture and release at the Central Armed Forces Museum as of 2017.

+Design

-The High Standard HDM is a conventional blowback-operated semiautomatic pistol fitted with an integral suppressor which decreases its report by more than 20 dB.
-This pistol design was originally delivered on January 20, 1944, and original contract models were blued with a Parkerized (phosphate) finish on the suppressor.
-Follow on models were completely Parkerized.
+The High Standard HDM is a conventional blowback-operated semi-automatic pistol fitted with an integral silencer which decreases its report by more than 20 dB.
+This pistol design was originally delivered on 20 January 1944, and original contract models were blued with a parkerized (phosphate) finish on the silencer.
+Follow-on models were completely parkerized.
 Post World War II models produced for the CIA were also blued.
 The weapon has a frame-mounted safety lever on the left in a similar position to the M1911A1 and Browning Hi-Power.
 The front sight is a fixed blade with a square notch fixed rear sight.

 This weapon uses a heel-mounted magazine release.
 The weapon is effective at short ranges when the low energy of the round fired is taken into account.
 The design is simple and typical of the period in which it was designed.

-The HDM pistol was also manufactured in Argentina.